-The three aspects of negligence are taught in law school in addition to breach of duty: duty, damages, and causation.
+Breach of Duty and three aspects of negligence are taught in law school in addition to breach of duty: duty, damages, and causation.

 In general, you can file a negligence claim if the defendant owed you a duty of care, the defendant breached that duty of care, you were injured, and the defendant’s actions were the proximate cause of the harm, but let’s look into each element individually, as they are all just as important.

-Duty & Breach of Duty
+Breach of Duty & Duty

 These are two elements of negligence.